 These days Aspen is balancing school, recording sessions and music career responsibilities.
-She recently graduated from Interlochen Arts Academy and will be attending the University of Southern California in the fall of 2022.
+In the fall of 2022, she enrolled in the Popular Music Program as a songwriter at the University of Southern California after graduating from Interlochen Arts Academy's high school.
 It’s definitely a full-schedule.
 “Sometimes I wake up in the morning, look in the mirror and see guitar string marks ingrained on my face,” she says with a good-natured laugh.
 Aspen continues: “But I know who I am, and I know what path I’m on.
 Every time I perform, I pour out my heart and soul and I feel my purpose.”

 - Interlochen Arts Academy high school to attend the Singer-Songwriter program 2019 - 2022

 - DIY Musician Accelerator Program, organized by CD Baby and The Slants Foundation in spring of 2020

 - Great Lakes Music Camp to attend guitar, mandolin, fiddle and songwriting workshops in 2018 & 2019